karmaniverous/blog/_posts/2022-09-17-how-to-run-an-event-that-doesnt-suck.md

 Compare that with trying to fill just the five-minute opening monologue segment.
 Still not trivial, obviously... but also a MUCH simpler challenge than the whole!

-As any engineer will immediately understand, this is the power of *problem decomposition*: break a tough nut into simpler pieces, and then solve many easy problems instead of one hard one.
+As any engineer will immediately understand, this is the power of *problem decomposition*: break a tough nut down into simpler pieces, and then solve many easy problems instead of one hard one.
 That's what a good format does for you.

 With that in mind, here's the RINGKNOCKER format for a 90-minute meetup.
 I'll dig into the details in the sections below: